awsdocs/amazon-transcribe-developer-guide/doc_source/API_TranscriptionJob.md

 Required: No

  **IdentifiedLanguageScore**   <a name="transcribe-Type-TranscriptionJob-IdentifiedLanguageScore"></a>
-The score that Amazon Transcribe gives for the predominant language that it identified in your collection of source audio files\.
-This score reflects the confidence that the language that Amazon Transcribe identified is the correct language\.
+A value between zero and one that Amazon Transcribe assigned to the language that it identified in the source audio\.
+Larger values indicate that Amazon Transcribe has higher confidence in the language it identified\.
 Type: Float
 Required: No